luidale/starpa/README.rst

 CPython (Standard Python implementation)

 PyPy -  thanks to its Just-in-Time compiler, Python programs often run faster on PyPy.
-	(Starpa is not throughly tested to measure potential speed advantage in PyPy)
+	(Starpa is not thoroughly tested to measure potential speed advantage in PyPy)

 **Input:**